 Linear approximations of the LR method were suggested by Frisén (2003).
 Here we will study three variants and compare them to the EWMA method.
-The approximations of the LR method are functions of which has a specific value as soon as μ and ν are specified.
-However, here we are specially interested in the methods as modifications of the EWMA method.
-We will express the methods with the unspecified parameter λ and examine whether the value $\lambda=\lambda^$ actually is optimal or if it can be improved.
+All the approximations of the LR method are functions of the pivot parameter which has a specific value as soon as : and < are specified.
+The method which is best for rare large changes is not the same as the method which is best for small long-term changes.
+Exact knowledge is rarely available.
+However, Frisén and Wessman (1999) demonstrated that the LR method is very robust with regard to the parameter <, of the geometrical distribution (no major effects were demonstrated for < less than 0.1).

-$$\lambda^ = 1 - \exp(-\mu^2/2)/(1 - \nu)$$
+$$\lambda^ = 1 - \exp(-\mu^2/2)/(1 - \nu)$$ ,